silentvally/silentvally.github.io/_posts/2014-09-30-personal-statement.md

 - How do you contribute to the team? what will you do if one of your team members has difficuilties?

 ### Answer/Example
-Team work spirit plays an important role in inspecting an interviewer.
+(解密工之道采访)Team work spirit plays an important role in inspecting an interviewer.
 What I am going to share is an experience of making an interview of an alumnus who is now an hornored member of the Chinese Academy of Science.
 The interview is a part of a book named "The Secret of Engineering".
 My fellow party branch members and I were assigned to accomplish this interview, and I was responsible for the interview and making a draft article.

 Firstly, we needed to collect background information about the alumnus, and organize the interview structure and prepare questions.
 Then, we needed to get contacted with his secretary and arrrange the interviewing spot and convenient time for both of us.
 Thirdly, We went to make this interview and recorded the conversation of later use.
 After all these were done, we had to make up the sound records and make a draft, after several versions of modification, we also needed to get the alumnus' permission for publishing.
 It's a series work.